smarthercules/Data-Analysis-for-Twitch-CDN/CJS Model Introduction and Deploy Method.md

 ## Deploy Method
 ### ch5.1 Preliminaries
+Firstly, use putty to connect to "nslab@140.112.42.161".\
+Change the directory to "~/Desktop/Data-Analysis-for-Twitch-CDN/ch5/ch5.1_Preliminaries".\
-Run the .sh files in the folder to generate the estimation results of the CJS model.\
+Run the .sh files in the folders, "k_means", "mean_shift", and "no_clustering", to generate the estimation results of the CJS model.\
 The estimation error rate will show on the terminal.\
 Besides, the estimation result will save as "p2_est_result_sample_hour_{smaple_hour}.txt", and the plot of estimation number and baseline will save as "p2_daily_plot_sample_hour_{smaple_hour}.png"